Vagrant darter

-The vagrant darter (Sympetrum vulgatum) is a European dragonfly.
+The vagrant darter, or moustached darter, (Sympetrum vulgatum) is a European dragonfly.
 The species takes its English name from its habit of occasionally appearing as a rare vagrant north of its normal range.
 However, it is likely to be under-recorded because it is very similar to the common darter (S. striolatum).

 The species is common in central and northeast Europe.
 It breeds in standing water.